prisma/prisma-client-extensions/instance-methods/README.md

-# Prisma Client Extension - Obfuscated Fields
+# Prisma Client Extension - Instance Methods

-This example uses an extension to obfuscate a sensitive `password` field on a `User` model.
-The `password` column is not included in selected columns in the underlying SQL queries, and it will resolve to `undefined` when accessed on a user result object.
-It could also resolve to any other value, such as an obfuscated string like `"********"`.
+This example shows how to add an [Active Record](https://www.martinfowler.com/eaaCatalog/activeRecord.html)-like interface to Prisma result objects.
+It uses a `result` extension to add `save` and `delete` methods directly to `User` model objects returned by Prisma Client methods.

+This technique can be used to customize Prisma result objects with behavior, analogous to adding instance methods to model classes.

 ## Caveats